Monday, February 22, 2010

 A: Relentless.
 Tremendous.
 Hard to believe it’s from the same composer as the banal Gimme.

-V: Look at all that floppy ’90s hair everywhere!
+V: Look at all that floppy ’90s hair!
 Evridiki’s performance is very well attuned.
 A bit melodramatic perhaps, but who can blame her.
-A second 11th place finish must have been disappointing for them.
+A second 11th place finish must have disappointed them.

 05 Iceland

-A: Very experienced team behind this, and another very solid production, but more immediately likeable than Sweden.
+A: Very experienced team behind this, and another solid production, but more immediately likeable than Sweden.

 V: Great backing vocals, which play a huge part in the success of this performance.
-How can I not love it though when Sigga and composer Friðrik Karlsson were (at least partly) responsible for Nei Eða Já?
-I love the way whatshername the host refers to them as “Sigga and friends” like it’s some Icelandic kids’ TV show.
+How can I not love it though when Sigga and composer Friðrik Karlsson were (at least partly) responsible for Nei eða já?
+I love the way the host refers to them as “Sigga and friends” like it’s some Icelandic kids’ TV show.
 Mind you, she does look a bit too eager to prove she’s enjoying herself.
-She should be with a voice like that.
+She should be, with a voice like that!
 It’s easy to forget that after Finland and Germany, this is about as upbeat as it gets in 1994.

 06 United Kingdom